import casadi as cs

 Introduction to multiple shooting

 In a real-world application, you would probably use a multiple-shooting approach to simultaneously simulate and optimize the problem, if that is required.
-That comes with an additional computational cost because the optimization problem becomes larger, as you also solve for the differential states along with controls.
-In the introductory part of this tutorial, it was chosen to keep focus on the main ideas an exploit a simpler approach (from the implementation standpoint).
+That comes with an additional computational cost because the optimization problem becomes larger, as we solve for both the differential states and the control inputs simultaneously.
+In the introductory part of this tutorial, we chose to focus on the main ideas and exploit a simpler approach (from an implementation standpoint).

-The multiple shooting strategy is discussed in the present section using a different problem, before turning back to our MPC concept.
-We will reformulate a tutorial originally created by Joel Andersson in 2015 and provided with CasADi’s examples pack.
-In this notebook we seek to solve the optimal control problem (OCP) given by
+The multiple shooting strategy is discussed in this section using a different problem, before returning to our MPC concept.
+We will reformulate a tutorial originally created by Joel Andersson in 2015 and provided in CasADi’s examples package.
+In this section, we seek to solve the optimal control problem (OCP) given by

 \[ \min\int_{0}^{10}x_0^2+x_1^2+u^2dt \]